 In addition to the standard application documents, applicants applying from low or middle income countries or those who are applying for a general bursary must submit a letter declaring how, without a bursary, their financial situation would prevent their attending the course.

-For applicants with connections to the Oxford NIHR BRC, in addition to the standard application documents, please provide a declaration outlining your connections to the NIHR BRC.
+For applicants who are employed at NDPH, who are students at NDPH, or who have connections to the Oxford NIHR BRC, in addition to the standard application documents, please provide a declaration outlining your connections to either NDPH or the NIHR BRC (as applicable).

 Other Funding Opportunities